 Photo: Laura Carpenter and her brother John Carpenter III with “Portal Park Slice” at I.C.
 Harris Service Center in Dallas, Texas.

-Carpenter Park will one day be the largest public park in Downtown Dallas, totaling more than 5.6 acres and providing a crucial connection between the city’s urban center, Deep Ellum and East Dallas.
+Carpenter Park will one day be the largest public park in Downtown Dallas, providing a crucial connection between the city’s urban center, Deep Ellum and East Dallas.
 The new park will include a notable expansion and new amenities, including a piece of world-class art, created by famed post-war artist Robert Irwin.

 Originally known as Portal Park Piece (Slice), this sculpture has long been considered Irwin’s seminal work in a career of minimalist, site-specific installations that span more than five decades.
 The sculpture consisted of steel panels that cut through four landscape mounds, emphasizing the interaction between hard and soft, cityscape and landscape.
 The piece, which was jointly funded by the City of Dallas, the National Endowment for the Arts and the Southland Financial Corporation, was installed in Carpenter Plaza in 1981 and marked the “eastern gateway to the city’s central business district.”